animator/learn-python/README.md

 ## Introduction to Programming Languages

-In today's digital era, we depend on computers, smartphones and the internet to perform a plethora of tasks, like:
+In today's digital era, we depend on computers, smartphones, and the internet to perform a plethora of tasks, like:

 - A mathematical task, such as finding the square root of a number or solving a set of simultaneous equations.
 - A text-based task such as reading a document and performing search/replace.